analogdevicesinc/ai8x-training/README.md

 #### Dropout

 Dropout modules such as `torch.nn.Dropout()` and `torch.nn.Dropout2d()` are automatically disabled during inference, and can therefore be used for training without affecting inference.
+[Dropout](https://en.wikipedia.org/wiki/Dilution_(neural_networks)) can improve generalization by reducing overfitting, but should not be used for “analytical” functions.

 *Note: Using [batch normalization](#Batch-Normalization) in conjunction with dropout can sometimes degrade training results.*